thordreier/PowerShellModuleTools/README.md

 ﻿# PowerShellModuleTools

-PowerShell functions for making SSL binding changes easier.
+PowerShell functions for making module management easier.

 See [FUNCTIONS.md](FUNCTIONS.md) for usage of this module.